jgwaugh/allcause/README.md

 If this is taking a long time, adjust the `SECONDS_SLEEP` parameter in `download_1969.py` - the program sleeps while the file downloads.
 I could probably do this with a promise, but I've got better things to do.

+## Running

+To view excess death data, run `streamlit run app.py` in a terminal shell.